by Karen Knops, MD

 - A follow-up visit: Is one needed?
 When?

-- Referrals to other professionals: Do you know how to arrange those?
+- Referrals to other professionals: How to arrange them?

-- Reaching out for extra support: If you are dealing with a serious diagnosis, what kind of extra support, such as palliative care specialists, might be available to help you plan and cope?
+- Reaching out for extra support: If we are dealing with a serious diagnosis, what kind of extra support, or specialists, might be available to help us plan and cope?

-- Getting in touch if questions arise: Do you know who to contact and how (by phone, email, patient portal message system)?
+- Getting in touch if questions arise: Do we know who to contact and how (by phone, email, patient portal)?

-- More research: Are there materials you can review, or sources like websites or patient education areas that can provide you with information?
-Our next post in the series, Documentation, covers this topic in detail.
+- More research: Are there materials we can review, or sources like websites or patient education areas that can provide information?

 - Considering the wide impact: For any of the above, are there implications for your finances, function or family that you want to plan for?